Graph theoretic quantum contextuality and unextendible Product Bases

 For \((m, t) = (2, 2)\), we obtain the Pyramid UPB. \begin{obs} Although the original construction requires $p$ to be prime, we find that valid UPBs also exist for certain non-prime dimensions.
 In particular, for $(m,t)=(4,3)$ and $(m,t)=(12,10)$, the corresponding values $p=9$ and $p=25$ yield UPBs.
 A necessary condition for such non-prime cases appears to be that $p$ must be an odd perfect square. \end{obs}

 To parallel the above generalization on the UPB side, let us extend the KCBS construction to arbitrary odd-cycle scenarios.
 The resulting family of \textit{Generalized KCBS vectors} provides the natural contextual counterpart to the {\it GenPyramid} UPB, with each set corresponding to an odd cycle graph $C_n$.
-These vectors, defined as
+Let us define the vectors:

 The vectors $\{|u_j\rangle\}$ form a LOOR of the odd cycle graph $C_n$~\cite{Tarrida2013}, and the corresponding measurements $M_j = 2|u_j\rangle\!\langle u_j| - \mathbb{I}$ achieve the maximal quantum violation of noncontextuality inequalities for odd-$n$ cycle scenarios. \begin{obs} The {\it GenPyramid} UPB vectors~(\ref{genpyramid_vectors}) are equivalent to Generalized KCBS vectors~(\ref{loor_cn}) when $m = t$ and $n = 2m+1$.
-The equivalence holds only in prime dimensions since a valid UPB exists only when $2m+1$ is prime. \end{obs} We are now ready to extend the connection beyond equivalences.
+The equivalence holds only in prime dimensions since a valid UPB exists only when $2m+1$ is prime. \end{obs}

+\textit{From Contextuality to UPB.--} We are now ready to extend the connection beyond equivalences.
 In order to construct a class of UPB originating from contextuality framework, we also define the corresponding LOORs of $\overline{C}_n$, the graphs complement to $C_n$.
-These representations will form the second local component of the set of product states in our UPB.
+These representations will form the second local component of the set of product vectors in our UPB.
 As demonstrated in~\cite{Tarrida2013}, a LOOR of $\overline{C}_n$ in dimension $n-2$ is realized by the vectors $\{v_{j,k}\} \subset \mathbb{C}^{n-2}$ for $0 \le j \le n-1$ and $0 \le k \le n-3$ defined as:

 where